base4sistemas/pyescpos/README.rst

 A Python support for Epson |copy| ESC/POS |reg| compatible printers.
 Read more at `Epson ESCPOS FAQ`_ (PDF document).

-This project is inspired on Manuel F. Martinez work for `python-escpos`_ implementation, among other projects, whose specific bits of work (available here on Github and many other open-source repositories) has helped so much.

-The ESC/POS |reg| is a standard that every manufacturer tend to modify to suit their (even already implemented) needs.
-Indeed, there is no standard but something awkward, an illusion of a standard.
-On the surface, one can say that it's pretty much the same, but when you look just a little bit more deeper, you quickly realize that they are almost completely different, even between models belonging to the same manufacturer.
+The ESC/POS |reg| is a standard that every manufacturer work on and modify to suit their needs.
+That way, a sequence of commands in one printer does not necessarily works (or does not work as expected) on another.
+At a distance, you can say that all those tricky commands are identical from model to model (a standard), but when you look just a little bit more deeper, you quickly realize that they can be completely different, even between models belonging to the same manufacturer.

-This project aims to make viable the use, at the *point-of-sale* (POS), of different printers (the most common ones, at least) that are minimally based on ESC/POS |reg| standard, without need to modify the client application code.
-To achieve this, it is necessary to set a lowest common denominator between needed features and provide implementations that seek to meet this minimum.
+This project aims to simplify the usage of printers, seeking for a lowest common denominator between needed features and providing implementations that meet this minimum for known models, so you do not have to modify the application code.

 Current Implementations